Angelo is an active volunteer and is proud to have dedicated his life to serving God in MIP as a choir member, lector, and youth leader.

 A Gorgeous Open-Air Design

 The final design that Mañosa and his team came up with is extraordinary—a hexagonal roof for the main church structure with no walls and nature on all sides.
-It was built on a 4,000 square meter mango orchard, which they decided to keep to further enhance the nature concept and to beautify the design as well.
+It was built on a 4,000 square meter mango orchard, which they decided to keep to further enhance the concept of nature and to beautify the design as well.

 On December 8, 1987, eight years after the original church was opened, the new church was inaugurated.

-New Year's Eve Fire at MIP
+New Year's Eve Fire

 As the country welcomed the year 2007, disaster struck in the parish community when a fire engulfed the anahaw roofing of the church, destroying nearly all parts of the roof and dropping ash on the seats.